-Back in 2014 I wrote an article reviewing the significant impact on business owners of potential changes to the taxation of Eligible Capital Property ("ECP")1 that had been floated in the 2014 Federal Budget ("2014 Budget").2 The 2014 Budget papers were somewhat light on details and included a promise to hold consultations about the proposed changes.
+Back in 2014 I wrote an article reviewing the significant impact on business owners of potential changes to the taxation of eligible capital property ("ECP"), as that term is defined in section 54 of the Income Tax Act (Canada) (the "Act"),1 that had been floated in the 2014 federal Budget ("2014 Budget").2 The 2014 Budget papers were somewhat light on details and included a promise to hold consultations about the proposed changes.

-Assuming legislation released with the 2016 Budget to implement the New Regime is enacted substantially as proposed, then beginning in 2017, business owners' exit strategies will become much less tax effective.
-While at first glance, a move from the Current Regime seems completely logical and relatively innocuous,3 it is the change to how ECP is taxed upon its disposition that should cause owner-managers who are considering selling their businesses to start thinking about selling a lot more seriously.
+Assuming legislation released with the 2016 Budget to implement the New Regime is enacted substantially as proposed in the NWMM, then beginning in 2017 business owners' exit strategies will become much less tax effective.
+While at first glance a move from the Current Regime to co-ordinate it with the existing capital cost allowance regime applicable to other depreciable capital property seems completely logical and relatively innocuous,3 it is the change to how ECP is taxed upon its disposition that should cause owner-managers who may be considering selling their businesses to start thinking about selling a lot more seriously.

-For many clients, ECP and, in particular, goodwill will be the single biggest asset that they will have to sell.
-The shift from the Current Regime to the traditional capital gains regime applicable to other depreciable property under the New Regime will result in a significant loss of tax deferral in situations where the owner-manager has no personal need for the full amount of the proceeds of sale.
+In this regard, for most owner-managers whose ECP has been internally generated and subject to few, if any, eligible capital expenditure claims, the recapture element associated with the sale of ECP is usually not a big deal.
+However, for many clients, ECP and, in particular, goodwill will be the single biggest asset they will have to sell, and the shift from the Current Regime of taxing such income at 50% of the active business rate to the traditional capital gains regime applicable to other depreciable property under the New Regime will result in a significant loss of tax deferral in situations where the owner-manager has no personal need for the full amount of the proceeds of sale.

-The "cost" of the loss of this deferral should not be understated since, as a practical matter, most owners in Ely's situation and in situations involving more modest sales than Ely's would likely not draw more than the capital dividend account balance out of Ely's Caps for a very long time, if ever.
+The "cost" of the loss of this deferral should not be understated since as a practical matter, most clients in Ely's situation and in situations involving far more modest sales than Ely's would likely not draw more than the CDA balance out of Ely Cap for a very long time, if ever.
+As a result, in many cases the corporate deferrals under both regimes will really amount to effective personal tax "savings" and the change from the Current Regime to the New Regime on a $20 million sale of Ely Cap's goodwill will "cost" Ely Cap nearly $2,365,000 ($5,015,000 - $2,650,0009) by forcing it to pay those additional corporate taxes in the year of the sale.

 Although the New Regime is not yet law, business owners who were already thinking about selling would be advised to carefully reconsider the timing of their exit because now may be a very good time to sell.
-At the very least, consideration should be given to implementing strategies6 that may allow business owners to enjoy the benefits of the Current Regime while they still can.7
+At the very least, consideration should be given to implementing strategies11 that may allow business owners to enjoy the benefits of the Current Regime while they still can.12

 3 In some cases the impact of the changes may even be positive.
 For example, vendors with capital losses will now be able to offset capital gains on a sale of ECP against their capital losses, which would not have been the case under the Current Regime.

-6 A discussion of such transactions, which are often referred to as goodwill (ECP) bump or "crystallization" strategies is beyond the scope of this article.
+11 A discussion of such transactions, which are sometimes referred to as goodwill (ECP) bump or "crystallization" strategies is beyond the scope of this article.

-7 Assuming the New Regime is legislated, expect a return to the old status quo of vendors having a very strong preference to sell shares (it appears that the CCA rate for new ECP acquisitions will be set to emulate the existing eligible capital expenditure rates with some slightly more favourable variations for existing ECP, so that the New Regime should be relatively tax neutral for purchasers).
+12 Assuming the New Regime is legislated, expect a return to the old status quo of vendors having a very strong preference to sell shares (it appears that the CCA rate for new ECP acquisitions will be set to emulate the existing eligible capital expenditure rates with some slightly more favourable variations for existing ECP, so that the New Regime should be relatively tax neutral for purchasers).
 Due to the low tax rates applicable to ECP sales, this may not have always been the case in the more recent past, even for vendors whose shares would otherwise have qualified for capital gains exemption treatment.
-In some situations it has been possible for both vendors and purchasers to achieve the best of both worlds from a tax perspective by employing so-called "hybrid" sale structures, whereby transactions are structured to allow vendors to sell their shares and also sell assets of the corporation.
-For more on hybrid sale structures see, for example, Charles P. Marquette, "Hybrid Sale of Shares and Assets of a Business" in Canadian Tax Journal (2014), vol. 62, no. 3, 857-879.
+Though, in some situations it has been possible for both vendors and purchasers to achieve the best of both worlds from a tax perspective by employing so-called "hybrid" sale structures, whereby transactions are structured to allow vendors to sell their shares and also sell assets of the corporation.
+For more on hybrid sale structures, see Charles P. Marquette, "Hybrid Sale of Shares and Assets of a Business" in "Personal Tax Planning" (2014), vol. 62, no. 3 Canadian Tax Journal, 857-879.

 The content of this article is intended to provide a general guide to the subject matter.
 Specialist advice should be sought about your specific circumstances.